i-like-chip/i-like-chip.github.io/posts/Day-8-Living-Scene.md

 ![full scene](./images/day-8-full-scene.png)

-I'd like to animate the screens, some of the various LEDs in the scene, steam from the coffee mug, and perhaps some water vapour coming from vents by the plants.
+I'd like to animate the screens, some of the various LEDs in the scene, steam from the coffee mug, and I might add some vents by the plants and animate water vapour coming from them.

 <div style="height: 1em"> </div>